Consultant Ophthalmologist with expertise in conditions affecting the eyes and eyelids in Surrey and Hampshire.

 Frimley Park Hospital (Camberley) – Mr Modi sees patients weekly on Monday evenings and Fridays.

-Mount Alvernia Hospital (Guildford) – Mr Modi sees patients weekly on Wednesday mornings.
+Mount Alvernia Hospital (Guildford) – Mr Modi sees patients alternate weeks on Wednesday mornings.

 Leightons Opticians (Farnham) - Mr Modi sees patients by appointment on Wednesday afternoons.